 CWB experienced a -0.8% growth rate over 2020 (-10 women).
-However, CWB still has a surplus of +7% women versus market availability (+77 women).
-We also saw improvement in gap areas, particularly in Middle and Other Management (-5 women).
+However, CWB still has a surplus of +8% women versus market availability (+97 women).
+We also saw improvement in gap areas, particularly in Middle and Other Management (+13 women).
+CWB has a surplus of women in Middle and Other Management and Senior Management category for the first time.

-CWB HAS A SURPLUS OF SENIOR WOMEN LEADERS COMPARED TO MARKET AVAILABILITY.
+CWB HAS A SURPLUS OF MIDDLE AND SENIOR WOMEN LEADERS COMPARED TO MARKET AVAILABILITY.